 Aside from creative liberties, the lack of narration is what really impresses me.
-Monogatari is a series known for its dialogue and the use of narration throughout, so to have the first film, Tekketsu, feature no such narration is a big change that challenges the creators to tell the story in a way that keeps the heart of the story intact.
+Monogatari is a series known for its dialogue and the use of narration throughout, so to have the first film, Tekketsu, feature no such narration is a big change that challenges the creators to tell the story in a way that keeps the heart of it intact.
 It is the best kind of adaptation.
-The best example of this is Araragi’s encounter with Kiss-Shot.

 What I mean when I say “translating tone” is keeping the characters, plot, and dialogue the same, but taking creative liberties in how the events are illustrated.
 In the case of Araragi meeting Kiss-Shot, this means changing the environment.
 Whereas the novel had Araragi discovering Kiss-Shot’s body beneath a lone streetlamp, the film has him following a trail of blood through a subway, each moment building the tension more and more.